Experience the benefits of technology-driven logistics by shipping with Flock Freight today.

 For larger companies, full truckload (FTL) shipping, involves retaining the services of an entire 53-foot shipping trailer.
 In order to be cost-effective, this method generally requires that the business is shipping in bulk with a haul generally greater than 15,000 pounds.
 Because a company shipping by the full truckload is renting the whole truck, their shipments will typically arrive at a faster speed since they do not have to make multiple stops or truck changes.
 Further, goods traveling by FTL, on average, experience less damage due to a decrease in handling; once they are safely secured in the truck, they will remain in that spot until they arrive at their intended destination.

 For small to medium-sized businesses, which are the focus of this freight classification guide, less than truckload (LTL) shipping the is the preferred method of transporting freight.
-Such companies cannot justify renting out the entirety of a trailer and typically ship fewer than ten cargo pallets per shipment, ranging in weight between 150 pounds and 15,000 pounds.
+Such companies cannot justify renting out the entirety of a trailer and typically ship fewer than ten cargo pallets per shipment, generally weighing less than 4,000 pounds.
 Such shipments are palletized, wrapped and prepared for a journey that will likely involve being transferred to another, if not several other, trucks or trains.
 This is because, with LTL shipments, the businesses shipping cargo are renting out a portion of the trailer, rather than the entire 53-foot space.
 LTL carriers require that those using their services provide their own packaging unless the shipper wants to pay additional fees.
 Because of this, the burden of correctly packaging and selecting one of the 18 different freight classes is extremely important.

 The four freight class factors are the brunt of our freight classification guide.
 Below, we will discuss them in order of importance.